St. Louis Post-Dispatch: Art and design collide at WashU in celebration of Jewish holiday>>

 Ken McCown, Jonathon Anderson, Phil Zawarus, and Nasar Saghafi

-Projects will be installed on the Danforth Campus, just west of Olin Library, beginning the morning of October 6, and remain on view through October 12.
-An opening reception will take place from 5:30-7:30p October 7 in WUSTL's Umrath Lounge.
-Tickets to the reception—which will include hors d'oeurves and wine—are $36 and can be purshased through St. Louis Hillel.
+Projects were installed on the Danforth Campus, just west of Olin Library, October 7-12, 2014.
+An opening reception took place from 5:30-7:30p October 7 in WUSTL's Umrath Lounge.

-Organizers also will host a free Sukkah City STL Community Open House from noon-2p Sunday, October 12.
-Additional tours and student-coordinated events will take place throughout the week.
+Organizers also hosetd a free Sukkah City STL Community Open House from noon-2p Sunday, October 12.
+Additional tours and student-coordinated events took place throughout the week.

 Questions?
 Contact firstname.lastname@example.org